Pepeland/wp-ssbhesabfa/README.txt

 * bug fix: product and product variations duplication
 * add log tab to settings
 * prevent export products and customers if done before

+= 1.2.10 - 06.03.2021 =
+* bug fix: setting variation full name in hesabfa when it has more than two attributes

 == Upgrade Notice ==
 Automatic updates should work smoothly, but we still recommend you back up your site.